devplayer0/fyp/report.md

 ### Step implementation

-Since the Perfgrade platform is written in Python, a language object-oriented features, each of the step `type`s is implemented as a class inheriting from a base `Step`.
+Since the Perfgrade platform is written in Python, a language with object-oriented features, each of the step `type`s is implemented as a class inheriting from a base `Step`.
 This class defines a number of methods and defines some common behaviour, with the `run()` method needing to be implemented by all subclasses